What Are Key Performance Indicators (KPIs) in general?

 Accounting industry KPIs insights

-According to the ResearchAndMarkets.com, the accounting industry on a global level reached a value of nearly $574.4 billion in 2019.
-Growth rate (CAGR) is 5.7% since 2015.
+According to ResearchAndMarkets.com, the accounting industry on a global level reached a value of nearly $574.4 billion in 2019.
+The growth rate (CAGR) is 5.7% since 2015.

 For sure, profitability is one of the most attractive performance indicators in any industry.
-CPA innovation publishes that accounting, tax preparation, bookkeeping and payroll services was one of the most profitable small business industry in 2017.
+CPA innovation publishes that accounting, tax preparation, bookkeeping, and payroll services was one of the most profitable small business industry in 2017.
 According to their sources, a pre-tax net profit margin of 18.4%, which is double the average US private company net profit margin of 8.9%.

-Our performed analysis from Thomson Reuters database of 68 independent and most representative EU accounting companies shows interesting results.
+Our performed analysis from the Thomson Reuters database of 68 independent and most representative EU accounting companies shows interesting results.
 Based on financial statements for the last three available years median net profit margin 6,19%.